-Aquatic-MM-3.
+Aquatic-MM-4.
 The Park Service would ensure the following:

-• Contractor shall maintain a 500-meter (1,640-foot) safety zone (as is typically required by NMFS for Incidental Harassment Authorizations) around sound sources in the event that the

-- sound level is unknown or cannot be adequately predicted. - Contractor shall bring loud mechanical equipment online slowly. - The Park Service shall employ a NMFSapproved protected species observer to conduct marine mammal monitoring during in-water construction. - The protected species observer shall halt work activities when a marine mammal enters the 500-meter (1,640-foot) safety zone.
+- Contractor shall maintain a 500-meter (1,640-foot) safety zone (as is typically required by NMFS for Incidental Harassment Authorizations) around sound sources in the event that the sound level is unknown or cannot be adequately predicted. - Contractor shall bring loud mechanical equipment online slowly. - The Park Service shall employ a NMFSapproved protected species observer to conduct marine mammal monitoring during in-water construction. - The protected species observer shall halt work activities when a marine mammal enters the 500-meter (1,640-foot) safety zone.

-Aquatic-MM-4.
-The Park Service would ensure that pre-construction (within 60 days prior to construction) and post-construction (within 30 days following construction) surveys are conducted for eelgrass and Caulerpa as required by CEMP (NMFS 2014) and the Caulerpa Control Protocol (NMFS 2008).
+Aquatic-MM-5.
+The Park Service would ensure that pre-construction (within 60 days prior to construction) and post-construction (within 30 days following construction) surveys are conducted for eelgrass as required by CEMP (NMFS 2014).
 If eelgrass is observed in the impact area, monitoring and mapping would be required to identify potential impacts from construction.
-Monitoring and mapping would include pre- and post-project transects to map the extent of eelgrass.
-Any decrease in eelgrass (i.e., pre-project versus post-project) would constitute an impact and would be mitigated for pursuant to CEMP (NMFS 2014).
+Monitoring and mapping would include preand post-project transects to map the extent of eelgrass.
+Any decrease in eelgrass (i.e., preproject versus post-project) would constitute an impact and would be mitigated for pursuant to CEMP (NMFS 2014).
+Survey results would be submitted to Channel Islands National Marine Sanctuary and other agencies as appropriate.